aaposyvanen/emodim/python-docker/README.md

 # Running the word classifier in Docker
-## PLEASE NOTE, THIS IS WIP AND REQUIRES FURTHER DEVELOPMENT!!!
-WILL NOT WORK IN CURRENT CONDITION!!!!!
 ###### For this container to run, you need to have docker installed on your computer.
 ###### Please follow the instructions here: [Installing Docker Desktop for Windows.](https://docs.docker.com/docker-for-windows/install/)